TheArchitect2000/bkc_node_ethereum_testnet/Cardano.md

 ```
 cat ~/pool/testnet-shelley-genesis.json | grep KESPeriod
 ```
-Output will be like below
-`> "slotsPerKESPeriod": 3600,`
+Output will be similar to `> "slotsPerKESPeriod": 3600,`